TykTechnologies/tyk-helm-chart/README.md

 The reason gateways are sharded is so that the dashboard and the Tyk K8s controller can target different services to different gateways, i.e. services that are exposed to the internet should be routed in the `ingress` gateways, while service-mesh sidecars need to handle private service definitions which are created programatically, and should not be loaded into the public-facing gateways.

+## Caveat: Tyk license and the number of gateway nodes

+While we recommend the unlimited node Tyk license for Kubernetes deployments, it's still possible to use limited licenses by changing the gateway resource kind to `Deployment` and setting the replica count to the node limit.
+For example, use the following options for a single node license: `--set gateway.kind=Deployment --set gateway.replicaCount=1` or similar if modifying the `values.yaml`.

+Note, however, there may be intermittent issues on the new pods during the rolling update process, when the total number of online gateway pods is more than the license limit.

 ### Making an API public

 You can set a tag for your exposed services in the API Designer, under the "Advanced Options" tab, the section called `Segment Tags (Node Segmentation)` allows you to add new tags.
 To make an API public, simply add `ingress` to this section, click the "Add" button, and save the API.